surajmhulke/Fake-News-Detection-Model-using-TensorFlow-in-Python/README.md

 # Reading the data
 data = pd.read_csv("news.csv")
 data.head()
-Output :

-Fake News Detection Model using TensorFlow

-Preprocessing Dataset
+#  Preprocessing Dataset
 As we can see the dataset contains one unnamed column.
 So we drop that column from the dataset.

 data = data.drop(["Unnamed: 0"], axis=1)
 data.head(5)
-Output :

-Fake News Detection Model using TensorFlow

-Data Encoding
+# Data Encoding
 It converts the categorical column (label in out case) into numerical values.

 # encoding the labels